CCurl/r4/README.md

 ### REGISTERS OPERATIONS
 #### NOTES:
-- A register reference consecutive UPPERCASE characters.
+- A register reference is consecutive UPPERCASE characters.
 - The number of registers is controlled by the NUM_REGS #define in "config.h"
-- Register A is the same as register AAA, B <-> AAB, Z <-> AAZ
-- r"TEST" will push the value of register AAA and then print TEST

 | OP |Stack |Description|
 |:-- |:--   |:--|